grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-I can't maintain over 7 active branches at the same time for the same repository.
-Please get them reviewed before I can work on the new ones
+What's the deal with ChatGPT anyway, why would I ever want to talk to my drive's partition table

-Last Update: 2025-07-04 06:16:52.305344+00:00
+Last Update: 2025-07-04 12:21:16.199214+00:00